Acetylene: Natural occurrence

-C2H2 + H2O -> CH3CHO

 Acetylene is a moderately common chemical in the universe, often associated with the atmospheres of gas giants.
 One curious discovery of acetylene is on Enceladus, a moon of Saturn.
 Natural acetylene is believed to form from catalytic decomposition of long-chain hydrocarbons at temperatures of 1700 K and above.
 Since such temperatures are highly unlikely on such a small distant body, this discovery is potentially suggestive of catalytic reactions within that moon, making it a promising site to search for prebiotic chemistry.

 Reactions

 Vinylation reactions

-In 'vinylation reactions, H−X compounds add across the triple bond.
+In vinylation reactions, H−X compounds add across the triple bond.
 Alcohols and phenols add to acetylene to give vinyl ethers.
 Thiols give vinyl thioethers.
 Similarly, vinylpyrrolidone and vinylcarbazole are produced industrially by vinylation of 2-pyrrolidone and carbazole.

 The hydration of acetylene is a vinylation reaction, but the resulting vinyl alcohol isomerizes to acetaldehyde.
 The reaction is catalyzed by mercury salts.
 This reaction once was the dominant technology for acetaldehyde production, but it has been displaced by the Wacker process, which affords acetaldehyde by oxidation of ethylene, a cheaper feedstock.
-A similar situation applies to the conversion of acetylene to the valuable vinyl chloride by hydrochlorination vs the oxychlorination of ethylene.
+A similar situation applies to the conversion of acetylene to the valuable vinyl chloride by hydrochlorination versus the oxychlorination of ethylene.

 Vinyl acetate is used instead of acetylene for some vinylations, which are more accurately described as transvinylations.
 Higher esters of vinyl acetate have been used in the synthesis of vinyl formate.